For The Love of Water (FLOW) is a summary of news from the Metropolitan Water Reclamation District of Greater Chicago.

 You can use rain barrel water to wash your car, water your lawn, or clean work boots and tools.
 Rain barrel water is naturally free of chlorine, lime, and calcium.
 Since this water is runoff from your roof, do not drink it.

 By keeping this water out of the sewer system, the barrels can help prevent sewer overflows and flooding.
 Purchase rain barrels through the MWRD website.
 Rain barrel deliveries can take up to 30 days from the day an order is placed.
 If you have questions regarding an order, please contact the vendor at (844) 4-BARREL.

 MWRD Employment Center

 Are you seeking a new career or looking for your first job?
-Do you or someone you know have a love for the environment?
 If so, please visit our online employment center at this link to register, apply and learn more about jobs and the selection process at the MWRD.
 We also enjoy participating in job fairs throughout the county so stop by our table if you are in attendance!

 Doing Business with the MWRD